 Sanitary Sewer System

 The city's sanitary sewer collection system consists of pump stations and an intricate maze of pipes constructed under city streets.
-The system collects wastewater (such as from the bathroom, laundry facilities or kitchen sink) and transports it to the City of Midland Wastewater Treatment Plant.
+The system collects wastewater (such as from the bathroom, laundry facilities or kitchen sink) and transports it to the City of Midland Water Reclamation Facility.

 Some of the pipes used in this process convey sewage by way of gravity, while others pump wastewater under pressure; these pipes are called "force mains."
 Midland's sanitary sewer system also collects storm water from the footing drains of many homes and structures built prior to 1988.

-Once at the Wastewater Treatment Plant, wastewater is treated in a complex system according to stringent State of Michigan regulations and is then discharged into the Tittabawassee River.
+Once at the Water Reclamation Facility, water is treated in a complex system according to stringent State of Michigan regulations and is then discharged into the Tittabawassee River.

 Pump Stations & Gravity Sanitary Sewer Pipes

-The Wastewater Treatment Plant is responsible for 41 pump stations ranging in size from 20 to 5,500 gallons per minute capacity.
+The Water Reclamation department is responsible for 43 pump stations ranging in size from 20 to 5,500 gallons per minute capacity.
 Approximately 987,474 feet of gravity sanitary sewer pipes run throughout the city.
 These pipes range in size from 6 to 48 inches in diameter.